gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 * To configure ssh for expedited access, consider following the directions under the section *Linux or Mac* on `the TSCC user guide <https://www.sdsc.edu/support/user_guides/tscc.html#Log_in>`_ to add an entry to your :code:`~/.ssh/config`

-* Windows users can use `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command>`_
+* If you are running Windows, you can use the `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command>`_ to acquire a Linux terminal with SSH

 The login nodes are often quite slow because there are too many users on them, and you're not supposed to run code that's at all computationally burdensome there.
 So if you want to use tscc as a workstation, you should immediately try to grab an